 As a company committed to empowering women, Avon knows that forests also provide a direct source of income for hundreds of millions of entrepreneurial women.
 In addition to traditional forest-related employment opportunities, Hello Green Tomorrow has funded WWF projects that provide well-paying jobs for women.

 To fund these important projects, Avon has turned to its customer base for support.
 In the U.S., 100 percent of the net proceeds from an exclusive Hello Green Tomorrow reusable water bottle, and other products go to WWF and other conservation organizations for the restoration of critically endangered forests.
-Through this partnership, Avon has committed a minimum of $250,000 to WWF through December 31, 2012 in addition to more than $800,000 already donated from fundraising in 2011, providing critical funding for forest conservation.
+Through this partnership, Avon has donated almost two million dollars, providing critical funding for forest conservation.